shivam24a/Way-Findings-and-more/README.md

 $ sudo apt install nodejs
 ```

-and other packages are contained in repo and there is no need to install them sepratly
+and other packages are contained in repo and there is no need to install them separately

 ## Installation